 Have you ever gotten to the end of the day and started questioning what you achieved?
 Or maybe some random family commitment came up which prevented you from completing an important task?

 These types of thoughts lead to frustration and disappointment.
 You start breaking trust with yourself and sometimes, like the lower ranked tennis players, you struggle to leave the day behind and reset your intentions for the following day.

 I realise that while it’s important to own your time, you also need to have the mental toughness to be able to hit the reset button when things don’t go your way.

 There are always going to be unexpected things that come up in your life, and you need to be able to remain calm and flexible.
 Turn an unexpected event into an opportunity to celebrate a small win instead.

 A habit challenge?

-So hopefully by now, you have some ideas on how you can manage your expectations and live a more content life.
+So hopefully, by now, you have some ideas on how you can manage your expectations and live a more happy life.
 Now I’d like to throw down a quick challenge for you.

 Take any personal goal you have, whether it’s to shed a few extra pounds, start a business, or run a marathon, and list a daily habit you can implement to help you get the results you want.
 Leave your response in the comments below.

 Want to get thought-provoking articles once a week?
 Click on the link below to get them straight to your inbox!